cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

 ### 2.4.5 Tables

 To mark a table, use `|` to separate columns,
-use  three `-` or more to separate heders,
+use  three `-` or more to separate headers,
 use linebreak to separate any other rows.
 You can also set alignment by using `:`.
 `Code:`